Kodi09/Smart-Self-Watering-Plant-Pot-NutureNest/README.md

 <img width="368" height="375" alt="Screenshot 2026-01-21 at 5 38 42 PM" src="https://github.com/user-attachments/assets/c71c8bc4-2f12-42da-aa59-0c5e79eae268" />

 ## Overview
-The project integrates multiple sensors and actuators on an Arduino platform to create a responsive embedded system to emphasize on human-centered interaction, combining functional plant care with expressive feedback to encourage engagement and awareness of environmental conditions.
-In addition to maintaining plant health through automated watering, the system uses an LED matrix to display expressive visual states based on environmental conditions and user interaction.
-A capacitive touch sensor allows users to interact with the system, triggering visual feedback and reinforcing a user-centric, emotionally expressive design.
+This project integrates multiple sensors and actuators on an Arduino platform to create a responsive embedded system that emphasizes human-centered interaction.
+It combines functional plant care with expressive visual feedback to encourage user engagement and awareness of environmental conditions.
+In addition to maintaining plant health through automated watering, the system uses an LED matrix to display expressive states based on sensor data and user interaction.
+A capacitive touch sensor enables direct interaction, triggering visual responses and reinforcing a user-centric, emotionally expressive design.
 The design is divided into three main layers: an upper layer that holds the plant and growing medium, a middle layer that houses the electronics and wiring, and a lower layer that serves as the water reservoir for automated irrigation.